open-telemetry/opentelemetry-dotnet/src/OpenTelemetry.Instrumentation.AspNet/README.md

 The key name for HttpRequest custom property inside Activity is "OTel.AspNet.Request".
 The key name for HttpResponse custom property inside Activity is "OTel.AspNet.Response".
+(TODO: Expose the keys as public properties in AspNetIntrumentationOptions?)

 ```csharp
 internal class MyAspNetEnrichingProcessor : ActivityProcessor